 For more on each and to stay updated or get involved, visit trimet.org/future.

-- Working with cities and counties across the region, as well as ODOT, TriMet’s Pedestrian Network Analysis Project, developed a data-driven system to prioritize places around the region where sidewalk and crosswalk investments will provide a safer and more comfortable walking experience and better access to transit.
-Here are some recent shared wins:
+- Working with cities and counties across the region, as well as ODOT, TriMet’s Pedestrian Network Analysis Project developed a data-driven system to prioritize places around the region where sidewalk and crosswalk investments will provide a safer and more comfortable walking experience and better access to transit.

 Building partnerships for priorities identified in the region’s high-capacity transit plan

-The study of options for the Powell-Division corridor will be done in concert with TriMet’s Eastside Service Enhancement Plan, which is working with the public and neighbors generally east of I-205 to create a shared vision for future increased transit services.
+The study of options for the Powell-Division corridor is concurrent with TriMet’s Eastside Service Enhancement Plan, which is working with the public and neighbors generally east of I-205 to create a shared vision for future increased transit services.
 At the same time, TriMet has led efforts to get more funding for sidewalk and crossing improvements on the Eastside.
-Our intention is to create a comprehensive set of improvements over time for transit and access to transit on the Eastside.
+Our intention is to help create a comprehensive set of improvements over time for transit and access to transit on the Eastside.

 TriMet is also a partner in the Southwest Corridor planning effort led by Metro.
 The Cities of Tigard, Tualatin, King City, Durham, Sherwood and Portland, Washington County, ODOT, TriMet and Metro are working with the public and neighbors in the corridor to discuss how best to achieve a local community vision and address regional goals.
 The planning process is intended to develop an action plan for local and regional agreements to build the vision through transportation and community building investments.
-We are also coordinating these planning efforts with the Southwest Service Enhancement Plan.
+We are also coordinating these planning efforts with our Southwest Service Enhancement Plan.
 From 2015 through spring 2016, the Southwest Corridor Plan Steering Committee and partners are working with the public to select the most promising transit, roadway, bicycling and walking projects for each of the communities along the Corridor.